 Michigan Assessment Program

-Michigan's Assessment System, the Michigan Student Test of Educational Progress (M-STEP), is an online test and was developed by the Michigan Department of Education’s Office of Standards and Assessment.
+Michigan's assessment program, the Michigan Student Test of Educational Progress (M-STEP), is an online test that was developed by the Michigan Department of Education’s Office of Standards and Assessment.

-The M-STEP will include state summative assessments designed to measure student growth effectively for today’s students.
-English language arts and mathematics will be assessed in grades 3–8, science in grades 4 and 7, and social studies in grades 5 and 8.
-It also includes the Michigan Merit Examination in 11th grade which consists of the ACT Plus Writing, WorkKeys, and M-STEP summative in English language arts, mathematics, science, and social studies.
+The M-STEP includes state summative assessments designed to measure student growth effectively for today’s students.
+English language arts and mathematics will be assessed in grades 3 to 8, science in grades 4 and 7, and social studies in grades 5 and 8.
+It also includes the Michigan Merit Examination in 11th grade, which consists of the ACT Plus Writing, WorkKeys, and M-STEP summative in English language arts, mathematics, science, and social studies.

 The Michigan Merit Examination (MME) in 11th grade consists of the SAT and WorkKeys (a work skills assessment) and the M-STEP summative assessments which will measure student growth in science, and social studies.

-- relevant, engaging lessons that demonstrate the effective use of the formative assessment process (e.g., data-driven instructional decision making, timely and targeted feedback tied to learning targets, etc.)
+- Relevant and engaging lessons that demonstrate the effective use of the formative assessment process (e.g., data-driven instructional decision making, timely and targeted feedback tied to learning targets, etc.)

 None of the above should be viewed in isolation or as separate initiatives.
 Each of us must look holistically at effective instruction if we are to make gains in student learning.
 It is through genuine collaboration, a passion for excellence that refuses to yield to mediocrity, and growth mindsets embodied in continuous learning that, together, we can realize our mission to become the best educational system in America.

 Participation in State Assessment Programs for Michigan Public Schools